1. What does ‘equivalence’ mean?

 5. Does the U.K. really want equivalence?

 The U.K. has increasingly made clear that it will set its own rules and may diverge in places from the EU’s approach.
-Equivalence “is still something worth having, but it’s not worth having on any terms,” Bank of England Governor Andrew Bailey told U.K. lawmakers in September.
-The central bank also recently estimated that equivalence findings would cover only about 10 billion pounds ($13 billion) of finance revenue in the U.K.
+Equivalence “is still something worth having, but it’s not worth having on any terms,” Bank of England Governor Andrew Bailey told U.K. lawmakers.
+The central bank has estimated that only about 10 billion pounds ($13 billion) of finance revenue in the U.K. relies on equivalent U.S. and EU rules -- about half the amount that’s not reliant on such regulations.

 6. Is there much wiggle room?

 Britain argues that it should keep access to financial markets from the outset since it’s so closely integrated with the EU as a decades-long member.
+Chancellor of the Exchequer Rishi Sunak unilaterally granted equivalence to the EU for capital, auditing and insurance standards, and the U.K. Financial Conduct Authority has committed to flexible trading of shares across the U.K. and EU.
 The U.K. also wants flexibility in how financial firms are policed, arguing for “outcomes-based” equivalence even if the wording of its rules doesn’t precisely tally.
 The commission, however, says decisions on market access won’t be subject to negotiations and that it will protect its own interests.

 7. So it’s an uphill struggle for the U.K.?